Shashank-drz/Network-Security-Monitor/readme.md

 3.  **Build and Launch the Environment:**
     From the `app` directory, run the following commands:
     ```bash
-    # Build the services, including the custom C++ engine
+    # Build all the services
     docker-compose build

     # Launch the environment in detached mode